ipa-maa/maa-dp/README.md

 # maa-dp

-Repository for collaboration of ipa-maa and ipa-maa-dp.
+Repository for cooperation of ipa-maa and ipa-maa-dp.